Backup158/DarktideWeaponCustomizationOwO/README.md

 - California compliant fin grips: Braced/Infantry/Vigilant Autoguns

 ![Helbore with Suppressor, Recon stock with revolver grip, Recon rear map, and parts from other plugins](https://imgur.com/QlFc2Ta.png)
+Helbore with Suppressor, Recon stock with revolver grip, Recon rear map, and parts from other plugins
-![Braced Autogun with Dreg Gunner Barrel and Bayonet](https://imgur.com/jKbqmQt.png)
+![Braced Autogun with Dreg Gunner Barrel and Bayonet](https://imgur.com/jKbqmQt.png) Braced Autogun with Dreg Gunner Barrel and Bayonet

+Other pictures will be on Nexus if I ever release them.